|Process Servers for New York City: |

 New York City.
 Service is guaranteed if you provide a

-correct address.
-No refunds for rush service of process
+No refunds will be issued for rush service of

 Generally the word "process" refers to a subpoena, writ of summons, civil summons, citation, subpoena, court order, judgment, or notice to